vinidesenvolve/vinidesenvolve/README.md

 Hi I'm Vini!

-I'm a System's Analyst.
+I'm a System's Developer and Analyst.

-My preference is back-end development, but my goal is to become a Software Engineer.
+My focus is back-end development

 Some of the technologies I've been working on are:

 Java and Spring

-Mysql / SQL Oracle
+Mysql / Oracle

 Jenkins